Firelord (character): Powers and abilities

-Pyreus Kril was a normal Xandarian man until transformed by Galactus.
+Pyreus Kril was a normal Xandarian man until he was transformed by Galactus.
 Given mastery over the cosmic flame, Firelord wields a flaming staff and can project energy from his eyes and staff.
 Like all heralds, the Power Cosmic provides Firelord with superhuman strength, reflexes and durability, flight, mastery of the electromagnetic spectrum and total immunity to the rigors of space.
 Firelord is also capable of travelling faster than the speed of light.

 Pyreus Kril graduated from the Xandarian Nova Corps Academy, and in addition to a thorough knowledge of combat has knowledge of advanced alien technology and space navigation.

 Other versions

 Guardians of the Galaxy

-In the 31st century of Earth-691, Firelord is an ally of the Guardians of the Galaxy.
-He is known as "Protector of the Universe", but does not wear the Quantum Bands traditionally assigned to the role.
-He soon joins the sub-group, the Galactic Guardians.
+An alternate universe version of Firelord appears in the series Guardians of the Galaxy.
+This version is an ally of the Guardians of the Galaxy and a member of its sub-group, the Galactic Guardians.

 Heroes Reborn

-Firelord serves Galactus alongside his fellow heralds, with the entire group being worshipped by the Inhumans.
+An alternate universe version of Firelord appears in "Heroes Reborn".
+This version is a herald of Galactus who is worshipped by the Inhumans.

 Marvel Zombies 2

-A zombified alternate universe variant of Firelord from Earth-2149 appears in Marvel Zombies 2.
+A zombified alternate universe version of Firelord appears in Marvel Zombies 2.